thePanz/MattermostClient/readme.md

 # Mattermost API Client

-A PHP library providing a client for the REST API v4 of [Mattermost](https://www.mattermost.org),
+A PHP library providing a client for the REST API v4 of [Mattermost](https://www.mattermost.org).

+*NOTE*: The implementation is still in progress (as today: 2017-06-23), feel free to add or
+    extend the current implementation

 ## Installation